Twister1002/overwatch-pugs/README.md

  - Match History
 - Allow mods to create new users

+## Version 1.0.5 (CURRENT)
+- Displays match information within an embedded block
+- Players being removed from queue now deletes messages
+- Fixed issues with messages being sent without a length
+- Fixed some text errors in response to a command
+- Fixed bug when queuing for roles without proper SR values

 ## Version 1.0.4
 - Added a help command to provide info and arguments
 - Mods can now queue any tagged discord user and specific role